Understanding Guitar Pots and Caps

 Humbuckers have far more windings than a single-coil pickup thus need a 500k pot (Gibson sometimes uses 300k pots).
-Because 500k pots are great for humbucker pickups they are the most common with Gibson Leas Paul, PRS, Dean and Ibanez humbucker styled guitars.
+Because 500k pots are great for guitars with humbucker pickups they are the most commonly found in Gibson Les Paul, PRS, Dean, and Ibanez humbucker styled guitars.

 When to Use 250k Pots

-Because 250k pots are great for single coil pickups they are the most common with Fender, Ibanez, Schecter and similar guitars.
-If you want to push your highs to the max you can use 500k pots with single coils.
-With 500k pots some people find the highs to be shrill and unpleasant.
+Because 250k pots are great for single-coil pickups they are the most common with Fender, Ibanez, Schecter, and similar guitars.

 When to Use 25k Pots

-The use of 25k pots is typically found in smaller stringed instruments, and sometimes in instruments utilizing active electronics, in particular guitars using EMG humbucker pickups.
+The use of 25k pots is typically found in smaller stringed instruments.
+It is often used in many instruments utilizing active electronics, in particular guitars using EMG humbucker pickups.

 Volume Pots vs Tone Pots

 Firstly, everyone wants to know if tone pots and volume pots are the same.
-There’s not really anything made that is called a “tone pot” or a “volume pot”.
-This really refers to where you choose to use any particular pot.
-However, there are definitely best practices when choosing the type of pots you use for controlling tone and volume.
+There’s truly nothing made that is legitimately called a “tone pot” or a “volume pot”.
+This simply refers to where you choose to use any particular pot.
+However, there are best practices when choosing the type of pots you use for controlling tone and volume.